 Vow to get rid of one item every day.

 Ditching just one item every day – no matter how small – means that you’ll have 365 less things to worry about at the end of the year.
-If you take on the minimalist challenge in 2016, it’ll be 366 less things!
+If you take on the minimalist challenge this year, it’ll be 365 less things!

 Forget about perfection.